Bishkek To Tbilisi (69 Days) Kyrgyzstan To Caucasus (Cabt59)

 What's Included

-• Yurt Stay at Lake Song Kol
+• Yurt Stay

 • Tash Rabat Caravanserai

-• Turkmenistan Letter of Invitation support and fees
+• Turkmenistan Letter of Invitation

 • Darvaza Gas Crater

-• Ashgabat city tour
+• Ashgabat City Tour

-• 4X4 Desert Safari in Turkmenistan
+• 4X4 Desert Safari

 • Caspian Ferry

-• Meals - approx. 50%
+• Meals

-• All Transport on Oasis Expedition Truck
+All transport on the Oasis Expedition Truck is included.

 show more